To make his home more safe in case of an earthquake, reporter Peter Arcuni moves a large framed poster from over his couch.

 Your emergency readiness will depend on your own circumstances.
 So prepare accordingly.
 For example, living on landfill in the Bay Area means you may want to take extra steps to secure your home; whereas living in wildfire prone areas may require different preparations.
 Perhaps you have a large family or pets to consider.
 We have just one pet, a betta fish named Emily.
 What would we do with her if the Big One hits?
 I'll have to think on that one.

 No matter your priorities, readiness experts recommend signing up for emergency alerts.
-California unveiled its new early warning ShakeAlert app today.
+California has an early warning ShakeAlert app.
 Any amount of extra time you have could save your life.

 And finally, make a conscious effort to put gas in your car before the low fuel light comes on.
 It’ll help if you ever have to evacuate.
 From now on, I’m gonna try.
 If nothing else, it'll make my mom happy.